igvteam/igv-docs/igv-docs/docs/QuickStart.md

 ### 1. Download and launch IGV

 The IGV desktop application is a Java program that runs on your computer.
-To run IGV, go to the [**Download IGV** page](../downloadPage.md) and download the installer that is appropriate for your system.
+To run IGV, go to the [**Download** page](DownloadPage.md) and download the installer that is appropriate for your system.

 When you first launch IGV, it will create a folder named **igv** in your user's home folder.
 In this folder, IGV will store: